davekinkead/thesis/paper.coffee.md

         student.ability = Math.min student.ability * (1 + student.school.impact * 0.2), 1.0

 In each tick, a certain percentage of students will graduate from each school.
 These students are then replaced by new enrolments.

-[Note about selection].

-Of these selective students the best will enrol in the top performing school.
-[Note about school policies and how they can be modelled].

-The result is that the graduating cohort will be `reset` with some selectively reallocated.
-First we calculate the average student ability for each school.
+This will be modelled by re-randomising the graduating students ability.
+First we calculate the average student performance for each school during the last tick to determine which school is better.

     Simulation::graduate = () ->